Best Travel Insurance for the UK and Ireland

 Skip It:

-• You're traveling for just 2-3 days on a weekend city break
+• You're traveling for just two to three days on a weekend city break.

-• Your credit card provides complete travel protection
+• Your credit card offers complete travel protection.

-• You can absorb the financial loss if cancellation occurs
+• You can absorb the financial loss when cancellation occurs.

 UK and Ireland Travel Risks